journey has a secret destination of which the traveler is unaware"

 If you are coming from the San Francisco Bay Area or Sacramento, you can ride either Caltrain or the Capitol Corridor to San Jose, where you can connect with a Monterey-Salinas Transit bus (line 55) for the rest of your journey.
 Timetables are available on their respective websites.

 If you've never taken a train, Mr. Toy suggests you give it a try.
 Amtrak's cheapest coach seats offer legroom that first class air travelers would envy.
-First-class offers privacy in your own sleeping accommodations and access to the Coast Starlight's exclusive Pacific Parlor Car.
-The dining car provides plated meals while the Sightseer Lounge - which is open to all passengers - features a well stocked cafe with snacks, sandwiches and more.
+First-class offers privacy in your own sleeping accommodations.
+The dining car provides plated meals while the Sightseer Lounge features a well stocked cafe with snacks, sandwiches and more.
 Social opportunities abound while America glides past your window.
-Its not for everybody, or for every trip, but once you've tried it you may never want to get on an cramped airliner again.
+Its not for everybody, or for every trip, but once you've tried it you may never want to get on a cramped airliner again.

 Book your rail tickets at Amtrak.com.
 You can also call 1-800-USA-RAIL.
 If you need to talk to a real person say "Agent" when "Julie" answers.